 Even if it isn’t perfect, the Nokia E3101 TWS produces a clear, balanced sound.
 Though the audio is clear, it lacks the depth and dynamic range that a more expensive model would provide.
 There’s no denying that spending a little more on Samsung Galaxy Buds2 will bring you better sound, but when you consider that they’re also more expensive than the Nokia E3101, the Nokia E3101 becomes an attractive option.

-Microphone works great for normal calls and audio recordings
+The microphone works great for normal calls and audio recordings

 On both phone calls and video calls, the Nokia E3101 provides fairly clean audio input and output.
 Each of the buds has a single mic that does not enable ambient mode or active noise cancellation.
 This may be a difficulty for individuals making calls in noisy environments, but you can be assured that your speech will not have any grainy sound.